Alterrible/Alterrible/README.md

 - 👋 Hi, I’m @Alterrible
 - 👀 I’m interested in the web devloppement
-- 🌱 I’m currently learning HTML, CSS, PHP, JS
+- 🌱 I’m currently learning html, css, JS, java, python, c#
-- 📫 How to reach me by discord Alterrible#3775
+- 📫 How to reach me by discord alterrible

 <!---
 Alterrible/Alterrible is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.